 ODFW is the agency that manages the operation of the water-control structures at Ruby and Wigeon Lakes.
 Metro operates the structure at Multnomah North.
 After completion of the structures, DU's role is only to monitor fish use of the floodplain wetland habitat and passage capability through the structures as they are managed.
-Thus far, DU has collected two years of data at three sites.
 At Ruby Lake, the water-control structure was operating as designed during the two years of monitoring.
 Wigeon Lake was used as a control (the water-control structure was installed but riser boards to control the water level were not installed).
 The north pond at Metro was also used as a control both years but in 2002, the water-control structure was in place but riser boards were not installed so that the water was free flowing.